Reprogramming: OSKM

 The OSKM factors (Oct4, Sox2, Klf4, and c-Myc) were initially discovered by Yamanaka in 2006, by the induction of a mouse fibroblast into an induced pluripotent stem cell (iPSCs).
 Within the following year, these factors were used to induce human fibroblasts into iPSCs.

 Oct4 is part of the core regulatory genes needed for pluripotency, as it is seen in both embryonic stem cells and tumors.
 The use of Oct4 even in small increases allows for the start differentiation into pluripotency.
 Oct4 works in conjecture with Sox2 for the expression of FGF4 which could aid in differentiation.

 Sox2 is a gene used in maintaining pluripotency in stem cells.
 Oct4 and Sox2 work together to regulate hundreds of genes utilized in pluripotency.
 However, Sox2 is not the only possible Sox family member to participate in gene regulation with Oct4 – Sox4, Sox11, and Sox15 also participate, as the Sox protein is redundant throughout the stem cell genome.

 Klf4 is a transcription factor used in proliferation, differentiation, apoptosis, and somatic cell reprogramming.
 When being utilized in cellular reprogramming, Klf4 prevents cell division of damaged cells using its apoptotic ability, and aids in histone acetyltransferase activity.

 c-Myc is also known as an oncogene, and in certain conditions can become cancer causing.
 In cellular reprogramming, c-Myc is used for cell cycle progression, apoptosis, and cellular transformation for further differentiation.
+Due to oncogenic properties of c-Myc, evidence indicates that expressing only Oct4, Sox2, and Klf4 (OSK) and combining with TERT gene therapy is a safer and more efficient method for in vivo reprogramming to delay aging.